k-burn/much-to-do-about-weekend-project-3/README.md

 STRETCH GOALS
 - [X] Implement Bootstrap to take the visuals of the page up a notch.
-- [] In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+- [ ] In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
 Once again, you can interpret this however you would like.
 - [x] Move the inputs into a form and use ng-submit so that the user can hit enter to add a new task.
-- [] Add front-end validation to the 'make-a-task' form.
+- [ ] Add front-end validation to the 'make-a-task' form.
-- [] Add a category field for the task.
-Allow users to filter by task category.
+- [ ] Add a category field for the task.
+Allow users to filter by task category. (filter by priority)
+- [ ] Make the priorities different colors
+- [ ] Change the complete button to a toggle button that appears differently based on the status of the task
 - [x] Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.